linuxserver/docker-tvheadend/READMETEMPLATE.md

 ## Setting up the application

-The first thing to do is to create your admin user as by default everyone is allowed to access tvheadend.
-Go to Configuration --> Users --> Access Entries and click Add and fill in all the required fields.
+The first thing to do is to run the setup wizard.
+If it doesn't pop up at first login, you can find it in Configuration --> General --> Base and click Start Wizard.
+This will guide you to set up the basic parts of tvheadend.
-Then go to the password tab and click Add and fill in the user name you created in the previous step and enter your password.
-Click the (login) button in the top of the webgui and check that your user is configured properly.
-After you have logged in, delete or disable the * user.
-Then you can start configuring tvheadend with the wizard foun in Configuration --> General --> Base and click Start Wizard.

 **Configuring XMLTV grabber**